ROCm/amd-llvm-project/clang/README.md

 ToT HCC Clang
 =============

-This repository ToT HCC Clang which is synchronized with upstream Clang.
+This repository hosts ToT HCC Clang which is synchronized with upstream Clang.

 Branches
 ========